 What?
-A 17 month old has an iPad you ask.
-Well no not really, I don’t personally own an iPad but my mommy does but you would think that it belongs to me since I use it more than she does.
-I even have my own category of apps on there bookmarked with my name.
-I guess that makes it part mine doesn’t it?
+A 17-month-old has an iPad, you ask?
+Well, no, not really.
+I don’t personally own an iPad, but my mommy does, but you would think that it belongs to me since I use it more than she does.
+I even have my own category of apps bookmarked with my name.
+I guess that makes it part of mine, doesn’t it?

 Now I play what’s mine and some of mommy’s games as well.
-They’re all kid friendly, but mommy doesn’t like it sometimes when I play a few of her games, especially her Family Feud.
-I do try and help but its not my fault that I can’t type in the answer to help her friends win their fast money round.
+They’re all kid-friendly, but mommy doesn’t like it sometimes when I play a few of her games, especially her Family Feud.
+I do try to help, but its not my fault that I can’t type in the answer to help her friends win their fast money round.

 These are the apps are supposedly only for me.
 I’ll tell you about them from left to right.